best-kerosene-heaters-reviews-amazon-top-10

 dyna-glo-rmc-95c6b-indoor-kerosene-convection-heater-review

-The Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater is a convectional heater that we tested in an area of just over 1,000 square feet and it did a good job providing heat everywhere.
-The fuel tank holds 1.9 gallons of kerosene which means that you can run this heater for 12 hours or more without needing to refill it.
+The Dyna Glo RMC-95C6B Indoor Kerosene Convection Heater is a convection heater we tested in an area of just over 1,000 square feet, and it did a good job of providing heat throughout.
+The fuel tank holds 1.9 gallons of kerosene, so you can run this heater for 12 hours or more without refueling.

-You can turn the heat from this kerosene heater up or down with the handy temperature knob.
-It is not the easiest kerosene heater to move around because it is fairly bulky and we found the carrying handle to be pretty ineffective.
+You can adjust the heat on this kerosene heater with the handy temperature knob.
+It is not the easiest kerosene heater to move around because it is fairly bulky, and we found the carrying handle ineffective.
 We were not as impressed with the build quality as we were with other kerosene heaters in our top 10.

 BUY NOW AT AMAZON